Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Expressing your enthusiasm for the position and the company

-Here’s an example of a resume letter:
+Here’s an example a resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced individual in [Your profession] I believe that I’d be an ideal candidate to be considered for this job.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and knowledgeable [Your field] I believe that I’d be an ideal candidate for this role.

 Sincerely,